hyperledger/indy-hipe/text/mediators-and-relays/README.md

 sends a message to Bob's cloud agent, which forwards it to Bob's edge agent".

 Such statements adopt a useful level of abstraction--one that's highly recommended for most discussions.
 However, they make a number of simplifications.
-This HIPE explores the concept of **mediators** and **relays** in routing.
-By modeling these roles, it is possible to support routes that use multiple transports, routes that are not fully known (or knowable) to the sender, routes that pass through mix networks, and other advanced and powerful concepts.
+By modeling the roles of mediators and relays in routing, we can support routes that use multiple transports, routes that are not fully known (or knowable) to the sender, routes that pass through mix networks, and other advanced and powerful concepts.

-# Tutorial
+## Tutorial
 [tutorial]: #tutorial

 ### Key Concepts